-UX Engineer (Product Designer / Frontend Developer), helping indie Saas entrepreneurs to develop digital products remotely for more than 10 years.
+UX Engineer (Product Designer / Frontend Developer) specialized on Web Apps, remotely helping indie Saas entrepreneurs to develop digital products.

 How would I describe myself?

 "Three words: hard working, alpha male, jack hammer.
 Merciless.
 Insatiable."